quixio/quix-docs/docs/tutorials/clickstream/overview.md

 This tutorial is divided up into several parts, to make it a more manageable learning experience.
 The parts are summarized here:

 1. [Get the project](get-project.md) - you get the project up and running in your Quix account.
+2. [Clickstream producer](clickstream-producer.md) - take a look at the clickstream producer service.

 ...

-8. [Summary](summary.md).
+x.
+[Summary](summary.md).
 In this concluding part you are presented with a summary of the work you have completed, and also some next steps for more advanced learning about Quix.

 ## 🏃‍♀️ Next step